thenry42/Promptly/README.md

 ## Licence

 This project is licensed under the Unlicense.
 See the [LICENSE](LICENSE) file for details.
+Obviously, the licence only applies to the code I wrote, not the logos or materials that belong to their respective owners.

 ## Acknowledgements